-Sriracha shrimp is a spicy cajun dish with a combination of shrimp, chorizo, corn, tomatoes and basil.
-It’s easy to make & perfect for any night of the week.
-Make it a extra healthy and filling by serving over quinoa.
+Sriracha Shrimp and Chorizo is a spicy cajun dish with a combination of all the cajun favorites – shrimp, chorizo, corn, tomatoes and basil.
+It’s easy to make, taking less than 30 minutes, & perfect for any night of the week.
+Make it extra healthy and filling by serving over quinoa.

 If you’ve been following our blog you know that I have found a new love – sriracha!
 My daughter-in-law was the first to mention it about a year ago and we just got around to trying it in the last several months.
-Oh my goodness, it has such a wonderfully spicy taste and is the perfect touch to meat, fish, vegetables and I am sure many other foods that I haven’t had a chance to try yet.
+She told me I had to buy the one with the rooster on the front – it’s the best!
+Which turned out to be Huy Fong Sriracha Sauce, and oh my goodness, it had such a wonderfully spicy taste and is the perfect touch to season meat, fish, vegetables and I am sure many other foods that I haven’t had a chance to try yet.

 Twice a week I turn the kitchen over to my husband for him to whip up some culinary delight in the kitchen and this night he even surprised himself.
-He found this recipe online and adapted it just slightly, and it turned out to be out-of-this-world delicious!
+He found this recipe for Sriracha Shrimp and Chorizo online and adapted it just slightly, and it turned out to be out-of-this-world delicious!
+And he even served it over protein-rich and healthy quinoa!
 Yay for my husband!

 - 3 cups cooked Earthly Choice quinoa